AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 >[!CONTEXTUALHELP]
 >id="platform_dashboards_profiles_profile_count"
 >title="The **Profile count** widget"
->abstract="This widget displays the total number of merged profiles within the Profile Store at the time the snapshot was taken.<br>The number depends on the selected merge policy being applied to your Profile data."
+>abstract="This widget displays the total number of merged profiles within the Profile Store at the time the snapshot was taken.
+The number depends on the selected merge policy being applied to your Profile data."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/profiles.html#profile-count" text="Learn more from documentation"

 The **[!UICONTROL Profile count]** widget displays the total number of merged profiles within the Profile Store at the time the snapshot was taken.
 This number is the result of the selected merge policy being applied to your Profile data in order to merge profile fragments together to form a single profile for each individual.